TFCA Annual Conference Graphic

 Michael Hayes - Division Chief, City of New Braunfels Fire Department

 Division Chief Mike Hayes is the EMS Administrator for the City of New Braunfels Fire Department (TX).
 He has been in the American Fire Service for nearly 25 years.
-During that time, he has served in organizations all around the world in an array of roles ranging from volunteer, industrial, defense contract, police officer/arson investigator, company officer, EMS officer, instructor, training officer, EMS administrator and Texas Emergency Medical Task Force (EMTF) leader.
+During that time, he has served in organizations all around the world in an array of roles ranging from volunteer, industrial, defense contract, police officer/arson investigator, company officer, EMS officer, instructor, training officer, EMS administrator, and Texas Emergency Medical Task Force (EMTF) leader.

 Abstract